dlfedie/personal_changelog/README.md

 ---
 #### Tuesday, December 3rd, 2019
-- [ ] Followups and applying.
+- [x] Followups and applying.
-- [ ] Got some info from John re Docker, and I'll look into that when I get a chance.
+- [x] Got some info from John re Docker, and I'll look into that when I get a chance.
-- [ ] Java tutorial..
-May pickup a Udemy course, since they're on sale.
-See if that style fits me.
+- [x] Java tutorial.
+Picked up a Udemy course, since they're on sale.
+We'll see if that style fits me.
-- [ ] Clean Code - read for at least 30 min.
+- [x] Clean Code - read for at least 30 min.
-- [ ] Start a new project.
+- [x] Start a new project.
 Anything!
 Probably JS still, but if I can incorporate any Java, I may.
+Rock Paper Scissors game!

 #### Monday, December 2nd, 2019
 - [x] Followups and applying.